scoder/fastrlock/README.rst

 How fast is it?
 ---------------

-Here are some timings for Python 2.7:
+Here are some timings for Python 2.7 for the following scenarios:

-1) five acquire-release cycles ('lock_unlock'),
+1) five acquire-release cycles ('lock_unlock')
-2) five acquire calls followed by five release calls (nested locking, 'reentrant_lock_unlock'),
+2) five acquire calls followed by five release calls (nested locking, 'reentrant_lock_unlock')
-3) a mixed and partly nested sequence of acquire and release calls ('mixed_lock_unlock') and
+3) a mixed and partly nested sequence of acquire and release calls ('mixed_lock_unlock')
-4) five acquire-release cycles that do not block.
+4) five acquire-release cycles that do not block ('lock_unlock_nonblocking')

 All four are benchmarked for the single threaded case and the multi threaded case with 10 threads.
-I also tested it with 20 threads only to see that it then takes about twice the time.
+I also tested it with 20 threads only to see that it then takes about twice the time for both versions.
 Note also that the congested case is substantially slower for both locks, so I only looped 1000x here to get useful timings instead of 100000x for the single threaded case.

 ::